hollasch/fpWorkbench/README.md

 Floating-Point Workbench
 ====================================================================================================

-This repo is just a random assortment of test programs for exploring floating-point numbers (IEEE 754).
+This repo contains a random assortment of test programs for exploring (IEEE 754) floating-point numbers.
 For an explanation of IEEE 754 floating point and how it works, see [_IEEE Standard 754 Floating Point Numbers_][fp].

 Building
 ----------
-This project uses the CMake build tool.
+This project uses the [CMake][] CMake build tool.
 CMake is a meta-build system that locates and uses your local development tools to build the project if possible.

-To build, first install [CMake][https://cmake.org/].
-Then go to the project root directory and run the following command:
+To build, first install [CMake][].
+Then go to the project root directory and run the following
+command:

     cmake -B build